michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0107.md

 - adj: most desirable possible under a restriction expressed or implied
 - n: most favorable conditions or greatest degree or amount possible under given circumstances
 ### Family
+- optimum: optima, optimise, optimize+
+- optimise: optimisation, optimises, optimising
-optimum: optima, optimise, optimize+;optimise: optimisation, optimises, optimising;optimize: optimization, optimized, optimizes, optimizing
+- optimize: optimization, optimized, optimizes, optimizing
 ### Examples
 - The common thread in the losses is the Clippers’ failure to perform at an optimum level in the fourth quarter.
 - More research is needed to determine the optimum amount of strength training for women and men to reduce their risks.